 EDU 204.
-Supporting Families from Identification through the Provision of Services.
-3.
+Supporting Families 3.

 This course will focus on collaboration and networking between families, schools and service agencies in the community.
 A review of current community, state, and national resources will be provided.
 Students will develop competencies in communication and collaboration skills developing inter-agency networks, team building, and professional skills.
 Community resources and access to services will be reviewed.